michel1991/ocp-java-11/inheritance/README.md

 With hidden static methods, Java relies on the location and reference type to determine which method is called, making option B incorrect and F correct.
 Finally, making a method final, not static, prevents it from being overridden, making option D correct and option C incorrect.

+### Which techniques can prevent an attacker from creating a top-level subclass that overrides a method called from the constructor?
+(Choose all that apply.)
+* A. Adding final to the class
+* B. Adding final to the method
+* C. Adding transient to the class
+* D. Adding transient to the method
+* E. Making the constructor private
+* F. None of the above

+Options A and E are correct because they prevent subclasses from being created outside the class definition.
+Option B is also correct because it prevents overriding the method.
+Options C and D are incorrect because transient is a modifier for variables, not classes or methods.